MartinRovang/nnUNet_MedSeg/README.md

 Please be aware that in every mentioned directory, all data will be completly deleted.
 Only the files in the output sections of each directory will be retained.

-## Docker Image Directory

-This directory contains a Docker image designed to consolidate the necessary software tools for this script.
-Once loaded onto the user's system, it streamlines the entire process.